 Ambient occlusion is an approximation of global illumination that emulates the complex interactions between the diffuse inter-reflections of objects.
 While not physically accurate (for that use full global illumination), this shader is fast and produces a realistic effect.

-The ambient occlusion shader essentially fires a number of rays in the upper hemispheric defined by the tangent plane of the shading point and returns the ratio of the hits divided by the total rays as a color.
+The ambient occlusion shader essentially fires a number of rays in the upper hemisphere defined by the tangent plane of the shading point and returns the ratio of the hits divided by the total rays as a color.
 When the ratio of the ray hits / total rays = 0, the output is considered fully unoccluded or 'Bright' (with white color by default).
-When the ratio of the ray hits / total rays = 1, the output is considered fully occluded or Dark (with black color by default).
+When the ratio of the ray hits / total rays = 1, the output is considered fully occluded or 'Dark' (with black color by default).
 In between there is a linear interpolation of the two values.

 Controls the number of rays that will be fired to compute the ray hits/total ratio.
 Increasing the number of samples will reduce noise and give a better quality result.